mertgldal/poke-restful/README.md

 This repository contains a Flask-based RESTful API for managing Pokémon data.
 With this API, users can register, login, and perform various operations related to Pokémon, such as retrieving information about specific Pokémon, registering new Pokémon, and managing user accounts.

-## Features:
+## Features

+- **User Authentication:**
-- **User Authentication:** Users can register and login securely using email and password authentication.
+  - Secure user registration and login using email and password.
-- **Token-based Authentication:** JWT (JSON Web Tokens) are used for secure authentication and authorization of users.
+  - JWT (JSON Web Tokens) for authentication and authorization.

+- **Pokémon Management:**
-- **Pokémon Management:** Users can retrieve information about Pokémon, including their abilities, types, and images.
-They can also register new Pokémon to the database.
+  - Retrieve information about Pokémon, including abilities, types, and images.
+  - Admin users can register new Pokémon, edit their ratings, and delete Pokémon from the database.

+- **User Management:**
-- **User Management:** Admin functionality is included for managing user accounts.
+  - Admin functionality for managing user accounts, including viewing all users.

+- **Token Management:**
+  - Secure token handling, including token revocation and blocking.

-## Technologies Used:
+## Technologies Used

 - **Flask:** A lightweight web application framework for Python.
 - **Flask-JWT-Extended:** Extension for Flask that adds JWT support to applications.